 Non-breast cancer patients – not normally funded treatment or procedure

 For non-breast cancer patients breast correction/ lift surgery is not routinely funded by the patient’s local NHS commissioning organisation.
 This is because correction of breasts for non-cancer patients is deemed to be a cosmetic procedure.

 Advice and further guidance:

-For more information visit the British Association of Aesthetic Plastic Surgeons page or search ‘breast surgery’ on the NHS UK website.
+- For more information visit the British Association of Aesthetic Plastic Surgeons page or search ‘breast surgery’ at www.nhs.uk

 Treatment policy for patients covered by NHS Birmingham and Solihull CCG